SWIFTSIM/SWIFT/doc/RTD/source/Neutrinos/index.rst

 be generated internally by specifying ``Neutrino:generate_ics`` in the parameter file.
 This will assign ``PartType6`` particles to each neutrino mass specified in the cosmology and generate new velocities based on the homogeneous (unperturbed) Fermi-Dirac distribution.
+In this case, placeholder neutrino particles should be provided in the initial conditions with arbitrary masses and velocities, distributed uniformly in the box.

 Relativistic Drift
 ------------------